 Hicks Airfield (T67) present day was re-developed in the early 1990's but not on the same location as the original stood, it was shifted just 1 mile north of its old site, almost in the same way as it was...

 Flying from Hicks Airfield!!

-Students have full access to instrument flying facilities and controlled airspace training at Meacham Airport, Alliance Airport, and many other local airports.
-Being based on an uncontrolled airport will give you the luxury of focusing on your flying skills rather than wasting time and money on-standby and waiting for clearances by busy controllers on control airports...In stages of your flight training, you will receive training at local controlled airports.
+Being based on an uncontrolled airport will give you the luxury of focusing on your flying skills rather than wasting time and money on-standby and waiting for clearances by busy controllers on control airports...In stages of our flight training, students have full access to instrument flying facilities and controlled airspace training at Meacham airport, Alliance airport and at many other nearby airports.

 Landing is one of the most important phases of any flight, so as landing skills of any pilot training.
-One of the most exciting things about flight training from Hicks Airfield, you will develop the skills and confidence needed for landing on our narrow runway.
-We guarantee that not all student pilots will have the skill needed training at flight schools located on larger airports and runways.
-Either they hesitate to land at Hicks or simply Hicks Airfield is not on their list of landing choices for training.
+One of the most exciting things about flight training from Hicks Airfield, you will develop the skills and confidence needed for landing on short, narrow runways and airfields.

-Student pilots generally don’t realize they lack the landing skills until they are on final to land on some narrow runway.
+Student pilots generally don’t realize that they are lacking in landing skills until they are on final approch to land on some narrow runway.
 We point this out to you because this skill will be needed when you are flying solo, not only at hicks but many other airports with different size runways.